 Getting to Lago Argentino involves a road transfer, taking in a short section of the Ruta 40 – Argentina’s most famous highway.
 Once there, take a good look at the Perito Moreno glacier from the raised walkways, before heading to Puerto Bandera for a boat ride to the glacier’s edge; here, put on crampons to explore the edge of the Southern Ice Field.

 Guanaco in Torres del Paine National Park (Shutterstock)

 El Calafate, 50km east of Puerto Bandera, has a range of good-value accommodation and campsites, plenty of good steakhouses and pizzerias, and good connections to other destinations.
 Estancia-style luxury hotels such as Eolo, Nibepo Aike and Hostería Alta Vista are the more inviting alternatives, if your budget allows.

 From El Calafate, take a minibus to cross the Argentina/Chile border at Rio Turbio and, after a pit-stop in lively Puerto Natales, transfer to Torres del Paine where walking options abound.
 The most popular four/five-day walk is the W circuit (because it looks like a W on the map), which takes in Lago Grey’s impressive glacier, the dramatic Valle Frances and, of course, the ‘Towers of Paine’ – the granitic monoliths used in a thousand brochures.

-Indigenous culture and cuisine, ancient ruins, short hikes Route:
+Best for: Indigenous culture and cuisine, ancient ruins, short hikes

 La Paz cable car (Shutterstock)